This is a gear review about the best bicycle kickstands for bike touring 2023.

-The Pletscher ESGE Twin Kickstand has been designed to work like a motorbike’s centre stand.
+The Pletscher ESGE Twin Kickstand has been designed to work like a motorbike’s center stand.
 Once the stand has been kicked into place, the stand lifts the rear wheel.
-This kickstand is perfect for 26 inch wheels.
+This kickstand is perfect for 26-inch wheels.

 With two feet, this is one of the most stable kickstands that you can get your hands on.

 When it’s not in use, thanks to a pivot movement, a spring allows for the stand to fold away to one side of the bike when it’s not in use.
 This kickstand should only be used for touring bikes that are not too heavy and not carrying heavy loads.
 The maximum load capacity it can hold is 55 pounds / 25 kilograms.